-In 2005, in accordance with the FASB Interpretation concerning Accounting for Conditional Asset Retirement Obligations, Central has recorded an asset retirement obligation, or ARO, for the remediation of asbestos existing on its system.
+In 2005, in accordance with the Financial Accounting Standards Board, or FASB, Interpretation concerning Accounting for Conditional Asset Retirement Obligations, Central recorded an asset retirement obligation, or ARO, for the remediation of asbestos existing on its system.
 The asbestos existing on Central's system is primarily in building materials and pipe coatings used prior to the Clean Air Act of 1973 that established the National Emission Standards for Hazardous Air Pollutants, or NESHAPs, that regulates the use of asbestos.
-The amount of the regulatory asset and the related ARO liability on the accompanying Consolidated Balance Sheet at December 31, 2009 was \$2.4 million and \$2.8 million respectively.
-The amount of the regulatory asset and the related ARO liability on the accompanying Consolidated Balance Sheet at December 31, 2008 was \$2.5 million and \$2.6 million respectively.
+The amount of the regulatory asset and the related ARO liability on the accompanying Consolidated Balance Sheet at December 31, 2010 was \$1.0 million and \$1.6 million, respectively.
+The amount of the regulatory asset and the related ARO liability on the accompanying Consolidated Balance Sheet at December 31, 2009 was \$2.4 million and \$2.8 million, respectively.
 Central began recovering asset retirement obligations in its rates in 2008.